 When delegating new responsibilities, build up a person’s confidence by explaining why they were chosen for the job.
 In addition to this, communicate how valuable they are to the organization, and how this new job signifies their growth with the company.
 Discuss also how they will be rewarded and acknowledged for success in these added duties.
 For example, map out milestones, and let employees know what they can look forward to as they work hard in achieving their goals.

 Give Team Members the Authority to Do Their Jobs

 As the founder of Life.Church Craig Groeschel says, “When you delegate authority, you create leaders.”
+Delegation is one of those time management skills that also helps others.
 Simply put, invest in leaders at all levels by teaching your team how to be leaders.
 This builds trust and lets executives give people authority over their work.
 Not doing so is an inefficient business model.
 The point of delegating is increasing productivity and growth.
 For this reason, empower your team, show your belief in them, and give them responsibilities they feel proud to own.
 Doing so will build a stronger, trusting team culture in your workplace.
 It also helps develop scalable systems that don’t solely rely on one person—you—to keep the business flowing and growing.